Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: C iv emitters as tracers of high ionising photon escape

 In \S\ref{sec:lines} we noted the presence of \ciii\ emission in 5 galaxies in our sample, and fortunately all 5 of these sources are likely to be star-forming galaxies (and not AGN). \citet{sch22} recently reported the detection of both \civ\ and \ciii\ from a sample of confirmed LyC leaking galaxies at $z<0.7$, and found strong LyC leakers (\fesc\,$>0.1$) to have \civ/\ciii\ ratios in excess of 0.75.
 Therefore, in this section we explore whether strong LyC leakage can be inferred, at least qualitatively, from galaxies in our sample with both \civ\ and \ciii\ line detections.

 Before comparing with measurements from low-$z$ leakers, we note that in the analysis of \citet{sch22} the \civ\ emission was likely purely nebular in origin, owing to a lack of P-Cygni absorption feature that is indicative of a stellar origin because of stellar photospheric absorption.
 We do note the presence of some absorption blueward of the \civ\ line both in individual sources and the stacked spectrum, and we now attempt to capture the fraction of \civ\ flux that could be attributed to stellar emission.
-To do this, we fit our individual galaxy spectra using SEDs that only contain stellar emission, taken from \citet{sal22}.
-In short, these SEDs use STARBURST99 single star models \citep{lei11} that include stellar rotation across a range of ages and metallicities.
+To closely replicate the estimation of the stellar and nebular components in the \civ\ line in the \citet{sch22} analysis, we fit the individual galaxy spectra using SEDs that only contain stellar emission using the methodology of \citet{sal22}.

+Briefly, these stellar-only SEDs use STARBURST99 single star models \citep{lei11} that include stellar rotation across a range of ages and metallicities.
+The individual spectra are converted to rest-frame and the model SEDs are convolved with a Gaussian kernel to match the VANDELS spectral resolution.
+Additionally employing a uniform foreground dust attenuation model, the observed spectra are fitted with a linear combination of STARBURST99 models (that only include light from the stellar continuum).
+We refer the readers to \citet{sal22} for more details about the fitting procedure.
 From this exercise, we find that on average $\approx25\%$ of the \civ\ flux may be attributed to stellar origin across our sample.

 When plotting the \civ/\ciii\ ratio in Figure \ref{fig:civ-ciii-ratio}, we have removed the stellar contribution to \civ\ and only show the ratio of the nebular component of these lines as a function of \ew(\civ).
 We also show measurements from strong LyC leakers from \citet{sch22}.
 Interestingly, based on this simple diagnostic we infer that 3 out of 5 galaxies in our sample that show both these lines lie in the regime of strong LyC leakage.
 We do note that the strength of \civ\ emission from galaxies in our sample is systematically lower than what \citet{sch22} find for their LyC leakers.